mattfeng/hsf/2016/isengard_fixed/README.md

 +++ exited with 0 +++
 ```

 Now we can get a closer look at how our input is read into the program.
+It looks like our input is read into the program 2 bytes at a time, probably as one character and one newline, for 38 times, and then an output is generated based on our input.
+In this case, ``woaw`` is the output (which likely corresponds to 'incorrect').
+I assumed that the 38 characters read into the program were the flag, and, if the flag was correct, an output different from ``woaw`` would be generated.

-To solve this challenge I used Intel's "Pin" tool, which can be found at the following links.
+I decided to try solving the challenge with Intel's "Pin" tool, which can be found at the following links.

 * [https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool] (https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)
 * [http://software.intel.com/sites/landingpage/pintool/downloads/pin-3.0-76991-gcc-linux.tar.gz] (http://software.intel.com/sites/landingpage/pintool/downloads/pin-3.0-76991-gcc-linux.tar.gz)